boots-edu/textbook/source/text/7-exceptions_code_qual/exceptions.md

 line = new Line(start, end, color);
 ```

 A note about finally.
 In this code it is not necessary since the code continues after the try/catch either way, so we can remove it and just let the program continue with creating the line.
-There are many use cases where we don’t need a finally block, but there are some where we do.
+There are many use cases where we don't need a finally block, but there are some where we do.

 Here is a case where ***finally*** is useful:
 ```